stratdev3/SimpleW/readme.md

             var server = new SimpleWServer(IPAddress.Any, 2015);
             server.AddDynamicContent("/api/");

-            // set secret in order ControllerBase to verify jwt from request BaseController.JWT_SECRET = "secret";
+            // set secret in order BaseController to verify jwt from request BaseController.JWT_SECRET = "secret";

             server.Start();